Just about everybody knows a low credit score can cost you thousands of dollars in interest when you finance a car.

 If you notice a sudden decrease in your score, for example, one of your creditors may have made a reporting mistake.

-Other Ways to Lower Your Insurance Premiums
+Other Factors That Affect Your Insurance Premiums

 Of course, your credit score isn’t the only factor your insurance company considers when it sets your premiums.